robindevitt/SA-Coronavirus-Banner/readme.txt

 1. Navigate to the SA COVID-19 in the sidebar menu to activate the location of the banner.

 == Changelog ==

+= [2.1.0] =
+- Minor CSS changes to allow adminbar to be visible when enabled and viewing the site as an admin.
+- Latest WordPress Version Support

 = [2.0.3] =
 - Resolves a jQuery issue with other plugins, this fix should resolve that.